kneron/document_center/docs/toolchain/manual_1_overview.md

 # The `onnx_file` is generated and saved in the previous code block.
 # The `input_names` are the input names of the model.
 # The `input_data` order should be kept corresponding to the input names.
+It should be in channel last format (HWC).
 # The inference result will be save as a list of array.
 floating_point_inf_results = ktc.kneron_inference(input_data, onnx_file='/data1/optimized.onnx', input_names=["data_out"])
 ```